benwiz/graphics/README.md

 ## To Do

-- Python install instructions `pip install opencv-contrib-python` in docker container
+- Python install instructions `pip install opencv-contrib-python` in docker container (really, not much)
-- remove `opencv-install` dir after confident
+- remove `opencv-install` dir after confident all works

+- Feature detect
+  - Look into using Key Points `size` parameter to reduce number of points
 - Partition
   - Clojure delaunay triangulation not working on some point sets
 - Color